Rahulkrsharma2004/Travel-Website/README.md

 ### Trip Organizer Registration

-- Provide a registration flow for trip organizers.
-- Registered organizers should have access to a dashboard to:
+- Registered organizers can access to a dashboard to:
   - Add new trips
   - View their added trips
   - Edit or delete trips

 ### Booking Management and Cancellation

-- Authenticated users should have a section to view all their booked trips.
+- Authenticated users have a section to view all their booked trips.
-- Implement cancellation functionality with the following policies:
+- cancellation functionality with the following policies:
   - Full refund if cancelled 15 days prior to the trip date.
   - 50% refund if cancelled 7 days prior.
   - No refund if cancelled less than 7 days prior.

-### Payment Handling

-- Implement a dummy payment system to store payment details.
-- Ensure the code is modular and extensible for integrating third-party payment gateways in the future.

 ### Website Layout

 - **Landing Page**:
   - Include information about the travel company.
-  - List upcoming trips with an option to view details or add to cart.
+  - List upcoming trips with an option to view details or book trip.
 - **User Dashboard**:
   - For customers to view and manage their bookings.
   - For organizers to manage their trips.

-## Good-to-Have Features (Optional)

-1. **Concurrency Handling**:
-   - Ensure that simultaneous booking attempts for the last slot result in only one successful booking.
-2. **Session Management**:
-   - Implement login sessions that expire after a specified duration (e.g., 7 days), requiring users to log in again.
-3. **Optimized Load Time**:
-   - Optimize assets (images, CSS, JavaScript) and implement lazy loading for content to ensure the landing page loads quickly.

 ## Technical Stack

 ### Frontend

+- React
 - JavaScript
-- CSS
-- React
+- Tailwind [for styles]

 ### Backend

-- Any technology of your choice (Node.js, Java, Python, etc.)
+- Node.js
+- Express.js
+- mongoose
+- MongoDB [For Store User , Organizer , Trips and Booking data information]

 ## Installation